-This policy governs the decisions to add items to the collection or to retain or discard material already in the collection.
-Library collection refers to items owned and lent by the Hinsdale Public Library as well as content to which the Library subscribes or leases access on behalf of its patrons.
+This policy governs the decisions to add items to the collection and to retain or discard material already in the collection.
+Library collection refers to items owned and lent by the Hinsdale Public Library (HPL) as well as content to which HPL subscribes or leases access on behalf of its patrons.